QuantumWizard888/fabula/README.md

 # FABULA

 ## Description ##
-A little Python postfix calculator.
+A little Python calculator based on postfix notation.

 ## HOW TO USE:
 Type **whereami** if you need help.